ceff-tech/ffc_api_client/README.md

 ```

 ## Considerations
-This code was written to avoid setup headaches associated with getting the existing code set up on many machines and enable many people
+This code was written to avoid setup headaches associated with getting the existing code set up on many
-to use it.
-That said, it's not as feature-complete, and may be slower than running everything on your own computer.
-As currently written,
+machines and enable many people to use it.
+That said, it's not as feature-complete, and may be slower than
+running everything on your own computer.
+It could be slow if you have run many items through the calculator in
-certain items will slow down the more you run data through the calculator, since it currently retrieves *all* results every time you
+the web interface since it currently retrieves *all* results every time you want to get a single result.
+If you delete those results in the web interface at eflows.ucdavis.edu, then this code will be faster.
-want to get a single result.
-But it does clean up after itself and won't leave behind
-runs you execute with this code.
+This package cleans up after itself and won't leave behind runs you execute with this code.